Barry Beijer

 Barry Beijer (born 6 December 1989) is a Dutch footballer who plays as a centre back for Scherpenzeel.

 Club career

 He made his professional debut in the Eerste Divisie for Achilles '29 on 7 August 2015 in a game against Jong Ajax.
+In 2020 he left Spakenburg for fellow amateur side DOVO, only to leave them for TEC in January 2021.